 - 3.45 The Local Government Finance Act 1982 set up the Audit Commission, which is responsible for appointing external auditors to each local authority in England and Wales.
 The external auditor has rights of access to all documents and information necessary for audit purposes. - 3.46 The basic duties of the external auditor are defined in the Audit Commission Act 1998 and the Local Government Act 1999.
 In particular, section 4 of the 1998 Act requires the Audit Commission to prepare a code of audit practice, which external auditors follow when carrying out their duties.
-The code of audit practice issued in March 2000 sets out the auditor's objectives to review and report upon: - (a) the financial aspects of the audited body's corporate governance arrangements - (b) the audited body's financial statements - (c) aspects of the audited body's arrangements to manage its performance, including the preparation and publication of specified performance information and compliance in respect of the preparation and publication of the BVPP. - 3.47 The Authority's accounts are scrutinised by external auditors, who must be satisfied that the statement of accounts 'presents fairly' the financial position of the Authority and its income and expenditure for the year in question and complies with the legal requirements.
+The code of audit practice issued in March 2000 2010 sets out the auditor's objectives to review and report upon: - (a) the financial aspects of the audited body's corporate governance arrangements; - (b) the audited body's financial statements; and - (c) aspects of the audited body's arrangements to manage its performance, including the preparation and publication of specified performance information and compliance in respect of the preparation and publication of the BVPP.
+Whether the audited body has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources this conclusion is the VFM conclusion. - 3.47 The Authority's accounts are scrutinised by external auditors, who must be satisfied that the statement of accounts 'presents fairly a true and fair view of' the financial position of the Authority and its income and expenditure for the year in question and complies with the legal requirements.